Velvet-fronted nuthatch

-The velvet-fronted nuthatch (Sitta frontalis) is a small passerine bird in the nuthatch family Sittidae found in southern Asia from Nepal, India, Sri Lanka and Bangladesh east to south China and Indonesia.
+The velvet-fronted nuthatch (Sitta frontalis) is a small passerine bird in the nuthatch family Sittidae found in southern Asia, from Nepal, India, Sri Lanka and Bangladesh east to southwestern China and Indonesia.
 Like other nuthatches, it feeds on insects in the bark of trees, foraging on the trunks and branches and their strongly clawed toes allow them to climb down tree trunks or move on the undersides of horizontal branches.
 They are found in forests with good tree cover and are often found along with other species in mixed-species foraging flocks.
 Adult males can be told apart by the black stripe that runs behind and above the eyes.
 They have a rapid chipping call note.
 They breed in tree cavities and holes, often created by woodpeckers or barbets.

 Description

 The velvet-fronted nuthatch has the typical nuthatch shape, short tail and powerful bill and feet.
-It is 12.5 cm long.
-It is violet-blue above, with lavender cheeks, beige underparts, yellow eyes, and a whitish throat.
+It is a small nuthatch, 12–13.5 cm long.
+It is violet-blue above, with lavender cheeks, buffy grey underparts, yellow eyes, and a whitish throat.
 The iris is distinctly pale and yellow.
-The bill is red, and there is a black patch on the forehead and lores which is well developed in adults and less so in younger birds.
+The bill is orange-red to bright red, and there is a black patch on the forehead and lores which is well developed in adults and less so in younger birds.
+The legs vary in colour between different subspecies (see #Subspecies, below).
 Young birds have a dark beak and dark tips to the undertail coverts.
 Adult males can be told apart by the black superciliary stripe that runs above the eye and over the head, towards the nape.

 Females lack the supercilium and have a warmer underpart colour.
-Juveniles are duller versions of the adult lacking the black frontal band.
-There populations differ in shade and size and the distribution of white on the throat.
+Juveniles are duller versions of the adult, lacking the black frontal band.
+The subspecies differ in shade and size and the distribution of white on the throat.

 Taxonomy and systematics

-Velvet-fronted nuthatches are closely related to Sitta solangiae, Sitta azurea and Sitta oenochlamys and some authors have placed them in a separate genus Oenositta (proposed by H.E.
-Wolters in 1979) which would be inappropriate as the clade, although distinct in morphology, is nested within other Sitta species.
-The complex includes numerous forms which have had a confusing history, for instance oenochlamys has been treated as a subspecies of frontalis in the past.
-The species was first described validly by Swainson who also created the genus Dendrophila in which he initially placed the species.
-Hodgson had however used the name Dendrophila for a species of partridge.
+Velvet-fronted nuthatches are very closely related to yellow-billed nuthatch S. solangiae and sulphur-billed nuthatch S. oenochlamys, with these three then next most closely related to blue nuthatch S. azurea.
+Some authors have placed this clade of four nuthatches in a separate genus Oenositta (proposed by H. E. Wolters in 1979), but this would be inappropriate as the clade, although distinct in morphology, is nested within other Sitta species.
+The complex includes numerous forms which have had a confusing history, for instance S. oenochlamys has been treated as a subspecies of S. frontalis in the past.
+The species was first described validly by Swainson who also created the genus Dendrophila in which he initially placed the species; this was invalid as Hodgson had already used the name Dendrophila for a genus of partridges.
 Swainson used the species name given by Horsfield who had named the bird as Orthorynchus frontalis but Horsfield published only in 1821 giving priority to Swainson as the author.

+Subspecies

-About five populations are widely recognized as subspecies but some may be treated as phylogenetic species:
+Five subspecies are currently accepted, though it has been argued that some could be treated as phylogenetic species: